Michael-Mark-Edu/bravo/README.md

 already exists a table with the same name, this function will fail.

 This table will be empty, so we'll need to insert some _objects_ into it.
-An object can be of any type, but it should ideally be a tuple (due to how Bravo handles non-tuples, it's more memory efficient to use a size-1 tuple instead of a non-tuple, but this may change in the future).
+An object can be of any type, but it should ideally be a tuple.

 To insert, we use the `insert` function, which takes in a list of objects.
 ```gleam